Pokemon Go Reveals A Big Aesthetic Change, And Fans Are Not Happy

 That might seem a bit disappointing, as it shows that implementation of the beautiful visuals shown off at Game Developers Conference 2017 is probably not happening anytime soon.
 At the same time, though, it means that eventually, when more visually capable cell phones become more common, it will be possible.
 In fact, given the overwhelmingly positive response to the images, it seems very likely that Niantic will implement these visual improvements, or something like them, whenever they feel the app is ready.
 When that time will be is a mystery, as it depends on many factors: battery technology, mobile processing development, and too many others to count.

-Interestingly, notes an earlier report from The Inquisitr, Niantic CEO John Hanke announced just yesterday that Pokemon Go will be receiving three more giant updates on the scale of the introduction of gen two during 2017.
+Interestingly, notes an earlier report from the Inquisitr, Niantic CEO John Hanke announced just yesterday that Pokemon Go will be receiving three more giant updates on the scale of the introduction of gen two during 2017.
 Is it possible that one of those updates will give Pokemon Go users the option to switch to an “enhanced graphics mode” that will include visuals similar to what Hwang showed off?
 Maybe it’s just a coincidence that Hanke’s and Hwang’s presentations happened so closely together.
 On the other hand, maybe it is a hint at what is to come for Pokemon Go in 2017.

 What do you think of the concept art?
 And do you think anything like it will ever be implemented into Pokemon Go?

-[Featured image by Wachiwit/iStock]
+[Featured Image by Wachiwit/iStock]